desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 other fields as specified in [@!RFC8078], Section 4, at its apex.
 (This opt-out mechanism is without regard to whether the Child DNS Operator signs the zones and publishes records at the Signaling Names.)

+## Operational Recommendations

+Bootstrapping Domains SHOULD be delegated as zones of their own, so that the Bootstrapping Zone's apex coincides with the Bootstrapping Domain (such as `_boot.ns1.example.net`).
+While it is permissible for the Bootstrapping Domain to be contained in a Bootstrapping Zone of fewer labels (such as `example.net`), a zone cut ensures that bootstrapping activities do not require modifications of the zone containing the nameserver hostname.

+In addition, Bootstrapping Zones SHOULD use NSEC to allow consumers to efficiently discover pending bootstrapping operations by means of zone walking.

 # Implementation Status